kkapitan/homebridge-homesung/README.md

+This is a fork of [kkapitan](https://github.com/kkapitan/homebridge-homesung), he doesn't seem to support this package anymore.

 **NOTE: This plugin is in WIP state.
 While it should work in simple cases, there are still some work in progress to make it more stable.**

 ---